 The federal and state tax authorities want you to pay your tax on time, and if you do not, there are several courses of action open to them.
 Regardless of the type of tax you owe, they just want you to pay it when it is due.
+To your surprise, taxes for Americans living abroad, are also considered the same way.
 No one likes having to pay a tax bill, but if you have gained income, then some may be due.
 The government need tax to be able to provide the funds to run the country, so they will always come down heavily on people that do not pay.
 At the worst, they will issue a tax lien, but these can be avoided if you follow the right procedures.

 What is a Tax Lien?

 A tax lien gives the government a legal right to your property.
 This could be your residence or other assets that you own.
 It means that the item the lien is against cannot legally be sold without the tax debt being paid from the proceeds.
 The only way to have your assets freed from this is to pay the tax that is due.

 Pay the Tax When it’s Due